wythh24/backend-project/README.md

 ## About project

-- This project build with .Net entity framework core 6 and by code first it’s flexible to any database project because and any platforms
+- This project build with .Net entity framework core 6 and by code first it’s flexible to any relational database

 ## Technologies